+Propagating garlic is amazing!
 Garlic is one of those amazing plants that once purchased, you may never have to buy another clove again!
 Why?
 You ask?
-Because garlic is a plant that regrows itself from cuttings or cloves.
+Because this is a plant that regrows itself from cuttings or cloves.
 Seriously!
 Next time you’re adding a delicious infusion to your baking, keep an extra clove.
 You’ll have home-grown garlic before you know it.

 Tip: If planting outdoors, it’s best to plant your garlic in the fall.
 But garlic does well planted outdoors in any other season, as well.
 It might take a little longer to harvest, but it is possible to grow it whenever!

 It’s important to separate your cloves prior to planting (keep the papery protection on them, though) and it’s even more important to give your garlic enough room to grow.
 Typically, I’ve grown two cloves each in 6 inch terra cotta pots.
 I’ve only had to transplant my crop once throughout the years, so I think I’m doing pretty well! 😉

 With the pointy end facing upward, plant your cloves in rich soil.
 Make sure the pointy end is facing upwards, or your garlic will grow in the wrong direction.

 Immediately after planting, give your plants a hearty watering, but then only water it about once weekly after that.
 Depending on the temperature of your home, or your region, you may find that you need to water more often.
 Use your best judgement, and discontinue water usage when you near the harvest date.

 It’s time to harvest when you notice the tops of the greens turning yellow.
 When your tops start to slump and become discolored, it’s time to harvest your plants.
 Use a fork, or a small rake, to dig into the soil, and lift them up by the garlic root.

 Plants grown indoors will be less susceptible to pests and diseases, but that doesn’t mean it never happens.
 Keep an eye out for areas of white rot.